PerkLab/PerkLabBootcamp/README.md

 - Register a user at www.github.com
 - If you want to effectively participate in day 3: get familiar with Python and numpy syntax; spend some time to get to know VTK (read as much of the [VTK textbook](https://vtk.org/vtk-textbook/) as you can, try to run some of the [VTK examples](https://kitware.github.io/vtk-examples/site/) in Python) and learn about [Qt for Python](https://www.qt.io/qt-for-python) (for example, complete a few basic tutorials).
 - Only for PerkLab members: Prepare with a short introduction about yourself (2-3 minutes, supported by 1-2 slides): experience, research interests, something personal
+- Install zoom and familiarize yourself with [SpatialChat](https://spatial.chat/s/TryMe) (we will use it for hands-on sessions so that multiple participant can share screen and ask questions from instructors when they get stuck)

 ## Preliminary program (subject to change)